 We have never purchased anything just because we could afford it.
 Our decision to spend is not determined based solely on the fact that we have the money for it.
 Instead, we determine if we want to actually pay the price that is being asked for something.

 Where we sleep, what we wear, or even what we drive is of little importance to Trin or me.
 Therefore we spend the least amount we can in those categories.
-What we get to see and do is a much higher priority for us, sometimes those destinations can be expensive, but they are what we enjoy the most and what we are willing to spend more on experience than luxury because it is what we enjoy more.
+Experience and enjoying nature is a much higher priority for us.
+Destinations like Antarctica are very expensive, but they are what we enjoy the most.
+We choose to spend more on experience than luxury because it is what we enjoy more.

 Recently while visiting an acquaintance we sat in his beautiful backyard and talked over drinks.
 He asked what we do for a living.